elboletaire/tabbedcontent/readme.md

     speed         : false, // speed of the show effect.
 Set to null or false to disable onSwitch      : false, // onSwitch callback
     onInit        : false, // onInit callback
-    currentClass  : 'current', // current selected tab class (is set to the <a> element) loop          : false // if set to true will loop between tabs when using the next() and prev() api methods });
+    currentClass  : 'current', // current selected tab class (is set to link's parent) tabErrorClass : 'has-error', // class to be added to tabs containing errorSelector (is set to link's parent) loop          : false // if set to true will loop between tabs when using the next() and prev() api methods });
 ```